 Work in Progress

-- A Detailed Look at a Total Stock Market Failure, with Ioannis Floros (Iowa State) and Shane Johnson (Texas A&M), May 2017.
+- An Autopsy of a Total Stock Market Failure, with Ioannis Floros (Iowa State) and Shane Johnson (Texas A&M), March 2018.

 - Unionization, Spill-Over Effects, and Corporate Policies, with Nikolas Breitkopf (LMU Munich) and Harm Schütt (LMU Munich), June 2017.